136 S Wilcox St, Castle Rock, Colorado, 80104, United States

 Final Thoughts

 Most podcasters don’t get rich overnight.
-But if you’re consistent, audience-focused, and strategic with monetization, podcasting can be a real business.
+But if you’re consistent, audience-focused, and strategic with video monetization, podcasting can be a real business.

 Whether you’re looking to supplement your income or build a full-time media brand, there’s money on the table—and with the right moves, you can grab your share.